Registration is now open for CyberTitan III until October 2, 2019 (through CyberPatriot XII).

 The Middle School competition is slightly different.
 After two qualifying rounds, the top 50% of teams advance to the Semifinals.
 From there, the top three teams advance to the CyberPatriot National Finals Competition.

-10 teams advance to CyberTitan II National Finals taking place each year in Ottawa, ON in May.
+10 teams advance to CyberTitan III National Finals taking place each year in Ottawa, ON in April.

 Open Division teams (8) will be determined by teams’ top scores in their select regions, with 1 additional team advancing as a wildcard (determined by the competition chair each year) and 1 top Middle Division team.
 Please note that only 2 teams per school will advance to the Finals, regardless of CyberPatriot score/rankings.